Cape Wickham Lighthouse: History

 The lighthouse c.
 1887.
 The superintendent's quarters can be seen to the left.

 The superintendents were required to be extremely self-sufficient, as only one supply ship visited the site a year.
 Some of the lightkeepers resorted to looting and theft to supplement these supplies, with one keeper being dismissed for storing goods that his brother had looted from a shipwreck.

 In the 1920s, it was determined that it was no longer necessary for the light to be staffed on a full-time basis, and automation systems were added to the lighthouse.
 At this time, a number of the surrounding buildings were also demolished, including the superintendent's residence.
 The lighthouse continued to be looked after by the lighthouse keeper from nearby Currie.

 During preparations for the 150th anniversary of the lighthouse, it was discovered that it had never been officially opened.
-To rectify this oversight, Australian Governor-General Quentin Bryce officially opened the lighthouse in a ceremony on 5 November 2011.
+To rectify this oversight, Governor-General Quentin Bryce officially opened the lighthouse in a ceremony on 5 November 2011.